-Three times, the apostle James states unequivocably, 'Faith without works is dead!'
+Three times, James states, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

 What is faith?
 Is it something we work up or does God give it to us?
 Do we have the faith to be saved?
 Do we really trust God?